iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Having multiple courses of action possible prompts us to ask which is the best one possible.
-When programming a robot to escape a labyrinth, you want it to take the least amount of time.
+When programming a robot to escape a labyrinth, you want it to take the least amount of time;
-When controlling a spaceship towards the moon, it is important to guarantee that it will use the least amount of fuel.
+When controlling a spaceship towards the moon, it is important to guarantee that it will use the least amount of fuel;
 When brawling at a bar, you want to knock out your foe with the least injuries possible.
-Must of all, the best policy is the one with the least cost taking _all time_ into account;
+Most of all, the best policy is the one with the least cost taking _all time_ into account;
 both the present and its future consequences.
 For example, sometimes a policy that has a higher cost for the first state